TOHIDFM/TOHIDFM/README.md

 - 👀 I’m studying Mechanical Engineering.
 - 🌱 I’m currently learning how to control Mechanism by programming.
 - 📫 How to reach me mokarramtohid@gmail.com
-Will apply for the Mechanicl job soon
+Will apply for the Mechanical job soon
 Good Luck